From cover-up to propaganda blitz: China's attempts to control the narrative on Xinjiang - KTVZ

 Following the incident, Xinjiang’s anti-terrorism budget doubled.
 The regional government, meanwhile, said it was “determined to curb the spread of religious extremism as well as prevent severe violent terrorist attacks.”
 As part of this, what was called “vocational training” could be provided to those “more easily manipulated by religious extremism.”

-In early 2014, 31 people were killed, and more than a hundred were injured, during a knife terror attack in a crowded train station in Kunming, in China’s southwestern Yunnan Province.
+In early 2014, 31 people were killed, and more than 100 were injured, during a knife terror attack in a crowded train station in Kunming, in China’s southwestern Yunnan Province.
 Four people were convicted of plotting the attack, which the government blamed on Uyghur separatists.

 During a visit to the region in April 2014 in the aftermath of the Kunming attack, President Xi called for an all-out “struggle against terrorism, infiltration and separatism,” according to leaked internal speeches published by the New York Times.